Jiang Ziya (film): Release

 On 12 December 2019, the producers released their first trailer.

 Due to the COVID-19 pandemic, the film's mainland Chinese release date was changed from 25 January 2020 to 1 October 2020.

 The film was released on that date simultaneously in China, the United States, Canada, the United Kingdom, Australia, New Zealand, and Singapore.

 Reception

 Box office

 In China, pre-sale tickets totaled up to 90 million yuan (US$13.3 million).
 In just eight hours since its release, the film has grossed a total of 297 million yuan (US$43.7 million).
 The film surpassed its predecessor, Ne Zha (144 million yuan, or US$21.2 million) to become the highest grossing animated film opening day in China (308 million yuan, US$45.4 million). the film legged out fairly well, dropping to $303 million CNY on its second day, and $115 million CNY by its fifth, ending up with $1.037 billion CNY by the end of its first week.
-The film ended up with $1.6 billion CNY ($240 million USD), making it the second highest-grossing Chinese animated film ever, and the highest grossing animated film of 2020.
+The film ended up with $1.6 billion CNY (US$240 million), making it the eight highest-grossing film of 2020, the second highest-grossing animated film of that year behind Demon Slayer: Kimetsu no Yaiba – The Movie: Mugen Train and the second highest-grossing Chinese animated film ever until it was surpassed by Chang'an in 2023.